 All colleagues need to be very aware of their behaviour, words and body language when working with or having a conversation with a student in a 1:1 environment.
-It is very important that colleagues do not place themselves in a situation

-Commented [KR6]: Saying all here contradicts the paragraph below which refers to all other staff which could make them and/or a student vulnerable and which could lead to misunderstanding or allegations of inappropriate behaviour.
+It is very important that colleagues do not place themselves in a situation which could make them and/or a student vulnerable and which could lead to misunderstanding or allegations of inappropriate behaviour.